Our Climate Capability

-A $50 million Federal Government grant through the Commonwealth Cooperative Research Centres Program, together with $106.5 million from 85 partners, will support a new partnership to achieve a more productive, resilient and sustainable Murray-Darling Basin and beyond through the newly announced One Basin Cooperative Research Centre (CRC).
+A $A50 million Federal Government grant through the Commonwealth Cooperative Research Centres Program, together with $A106.5 million from 85 partners, supports a new partnership to achieve a more productive, resilient and sustainable Murray-Darling Basin and beyond through the One Basin CRC.

-One Basin CRC will create and assess new sustainable water and agricultural technologies and drive their adoption by water managers and farmers to increase agricultural production while ensuring environmental resilience and sustainability.
-First Nations inclusion, recognition and respect is a core element of the One Basin CRC.
+One Basin CRC aims to create and assess new sustainable water and agricultural technologies, driving their adoption by water managers and farmers to increase agricultural production while ensuring environmental resilience and sustainability.

 The initiative aims to secure the future of Australia’s irrigation regions through the successful development, commercialisation and adoption of new business models and technologies that will respond to challenging climate events and foster effective environmental stewardship.

-“By 2037, an estimated $4.3 billion of economic impact will be generated by innovation in water, agriculture and energy technology, enhanced forecasting and decision-making capacity, with a focus on sustainability and resilience in the face of climate change," Professor Stewardson said.
+“By 2037, an estimated $A4.3 billion of economic impact will be generated by innovation in water, agriculture and energy technology, enhanced forecasting and decision-making capacity, with a focus on sustainability and resilience in the face of climate change," Professor Stewardson said.

 “Australia’s irrigation regions are the powerhouse of Australia’s agricultural sector producing 50 per cent of Australia’s agricultural profits, with the Murray-Darling Basin being the focus of two thirds of that irrigated agriculture.”